 When to Call a Doctor

 Type 1 diabetes may cause sudden, extreme swings in blood sugar that can be dangerous.
 If you notice any of the symptoms of diabetes in your child, it’s important to get them a physical exam as soon as possible, so their doctor can begin treatment right away.

-The doctor will do a simple urine test to check for glucose (sugar) in the urine.
+The doctor will do a simple urine test to check for glucose (sugar) in the urine and a finger stick to measure preliminary blood glucose level.
 A more involved test, called an oral glucose tolerance test, can tell for certain if it’s type 1 diabetes.
 Your child will need to follow a special diet before this procedure.

 If your child has already been diagnosed with type 1 diabetes, call your doctor if you notice any of these signs of a low blood sugar emergency: